Yorkshire Junior/Youth Constitution 2014

 5.2 The General Secretary shall give at least 49 days notice of the time, date and venue for the AGM.

 5.3 An EGM may be held at any time and may be convened by the Board acting on its own initiative or following a specific request from a Member Club made with the written support of at least one third of all Member Clubs.
+Such a meeting shall be called by the Management committee within 28 days of the request.

 5.4 The General Secretary shall give at least 14 days notice of the time, date and venue for an EGM.